Becoming You With Julie

 More Vegan Breakfast Recipes

-• Vegan protein chia pudding in a mason jar topped with berries.
+• Lemon blueberry chia pudding in a glass topped with vegan yogurt and lemon zest.

 Comments